-In a pair of papers (Lovejoy et al. 2001; Pecknold et al. 2001), we explicitly proposed that the Earth's magnetization (M) respects such an anisotropic scaling symmetry.
-Using potential theory and with the help of multifractal simulations of M and the associated surface magnetic field (B), we explored the consequences for the B field anomalies and the relationships between the M and B statistics.
-We have not only been able to reconcile stratified, anisotropic M scaling with the surface B scaling, but we have also showed that the anisotropy leads to a qualitatively new scaling regime which could explain the intermediate scale (100-2000 km scale) surface B statistics.
+In a pair of papers [Lovejoy et al. (2001), Pecknold et al. (2001)], we explicitly proposed that the earth's magnetization (M) respects such an anisotropic scaling symmetry.
+Using potential theory and with the help of multifractal simulations of M and the associated surface magnetic field (B) we explored the consequences for the B field anomalies and the relationships between the M and B statistics.
+Not only were we able to renconcile stratified, anisotropic M scaling with the surface B scaling, we also showed that the anisotropy leads to a qualitatively new scaling regime which could explain the intermediate scale (100-2000 km scale) surface B statistics.

-Our aim in this paper is to extend these results to gravity which-also being a potential field-has several similarities.
+Our aim in this paper is to extend these results to gravity which - also being a potential field - has several similarities.
 For example, as with magnetism, an important success of anisotropic scaling models is evident at scales smaller than that of the crust thickness.
-This is because the isotropic (self-similar) relation between gravity and rock density spectral scaling exponents ($\beta_g = \beta{\rho} + 2$) is untenable, since regional Bouguer gravity surveys have $\beta_g \approx 5$ (see Sect.
-3.2.2) whereas empirically, $\beta{\rho} \approx 1$ (see Sect.
+This is because the isotropic (self-similar) relation between gravity and rock density spectral scaling exponents ($\beta_g = \beta_p + 2$) is untenable since regional Bouger gravity surveys have $\beta_g \approx 5$ (see Sect.
+3.2.2) whereas empirically, $\beta_p \approx 1$ (see Sect.
 3.2.1).
-However, since we show theoretically that2 $\beta_g = \beta{\rho} + 1 + H_z$ and the rock spectra indicate the anisotropy exponent $H_z \approx 3$, we will see that the small scale gravity exponent is correctly predicted by the theory and the rock density exponents.
+However, since we show theoretically that2 $\beta_g = \beta_p + 1 + H_z$ and the rock spectra indicate the anisotropy exponent $H_z \approx 3$, we will see that the small scale gravity exponent is correctly predicted by the theory and the rock density exponents.

 Beyond these regional scales, the magnetism and gravity problems have important differences.
 For example, below the Curie depth (which is above the crust-mantle boundary), the magnetization vanishes whereas on the contrary, the corresponding gravity field has a source in the convective mantle.
 Although our information on the mantle density fluctuations is quite limited and indirect, a recent anisotropic scaling theory of high Prandtl number convection (Sect.
-3.3) predicts that over the range from ≈ 20 to ≈ 3000 km the density should indeed respect anisotropic scaling (also with $H_z = 3$); we calculate the corresponding surface gravity statistics and compare them to the global gravity spectra.
+3.3) predicts that over the range $\approx 20-\approx 3000$ km the density should indeed respect anisotropic scaling (also with $H_z = 3$); we calculate the corresponding surface gravity statistics and compare them to the global gravity spectra.
 An additional difference between magnetism and gravity is that M does not appear to have a sharp discontinuity at the Curie depth so that the horizontal variation in the cut-off depth does not seem to generate a strong surface B anomaly.
-On the contrary, the density contrast at the crust-mantle boundary is large and is best modeled as a discontinuity across a (multi) fractal surface.
+On the contrary, the density contrast at AU: "Schertzer and Lovejoy (1985)" whether it is "1985a" "1985b"?
+In all occurrence.